memfault/interrupt/_posts/2023-10-18-rust-in-yocto.md

 ## Packaging a Rust Program with the cargo Class

-Regardless of whether one opts for the official Rust support or relies on `meta-rust/meta-rust`, the packaging steps for a Rust program remain consistent.
-(Obviously, if you're using a Yocto version without built-in Rust support or want a newer Rust version, you'd need to clone the `meta-rust/meta-rust` layer and include it in your `conf/bblayers.conf` file.)
+Regardless of whether one opts for the official Rust support or relies on `meta-rust`, the packaging steps for a Rust program remain consistent.
+(Obviously, if you're using a Yocto version without built-in Rust support or want a newer Rust version, you'd need to clone the `meta-rust` layer and include it in your `conf/bblayers.conf` file.)

 Consider the creation of a rudimentary Rust project with an added dependency: